Knowledge Hub

 • A virus or malware infects the device storing the encrypted data.

-• A vulnerable application on a device is compromised, exposing any data accessible by the application.
+• A vulnerable application on a device is compromised, exposing any data that the application can access.

 Many of the risks associated with encrypted data vulnerability can be addressed through effective data protection training.